masu134/Decimal-clock-/README.md

 # Decimal-clock-
-Time is measured in duodecimal units.
-All other modern measurement such as length, volume etc are measured in decimal unit.For ease of calculation decimal system is considered better.
-The Decimal Clock — Prahar · Muhurat · Nimesha is a base-10 day system that reinterprets traditional Indian time names with modern.
+Currently Time is measured in duodecimal units(Base 12).
+All other modern measurement such as length, volume etc are measured in decimal unit(Base 10) .For ease of calculation decimal system is considered better.In this decimal clock I have used ancient unit of time to make a modern day decimal clock.This ancient units are Prahar(similar to hour), Muhurat(similar to minute) and nimesha (similar to second).

 ## Proposed time unit
 - 1 Muhurt = 100 Nimesha